 Our office was advised by the City Attorney that the City should release a request for proposal (RFP) to meet the high demand of reconciliation of 153 monthly invoices from Inside Safe motels.
-The RFP for a custom solution to streamline the motel invoicing and verification process associated with the Inside Safe Program is expected to be released soon.
-Currently, motel sites and service providers have their own individual forms and procedures for submission and verification for room stays related to Inside Safe participants, which can cause delays in the initial review of motel invoices.
+The RFP for a custom solution to streamline the motel invoicing and verification process associated with the Inside Safe Program was released on April 29, 2024.
+The deadline for submissions was May 13, 2024, by 5:00pm, and the received proposals are in the final stages of the evaluation process.

+One of the challenges with the current process is that motel sites and service providers have their own individual forms and procedures for submission and verification for room stays related to Inside Safe participants, which can cause delays in the initial review of motel invoices.
 Although several efficiencies have been implemented, standardized submissions are still a challenge across the nightly motel room portfolio.
 Once a contractor is selected, the expectation is that a new platform will provide a comprehensive solution through centralizing housing management and care delivery, ensuring data accuracy, expediting motel payments, and providing real-time data dashboards and reports.
 The proposed platform should also integrate into LAHSA's new and legacy systems, including HMIS.
 The estimated annual cost of this platform is expected not to exceed \$2,580,000.
 The contract term is expected to be one year with a one year option to extend.

 The selected contractor will be expected to reconcile motel invoices with Service Provider verifications, provide customer service and training, and remit payment once the City has approved.
+By further standardizing invoice submissions and providing dedicated resources for this process, accuracy and speed of payments should increase.
 This is expected to significantly decrease the workload to City staff by not only decreasing the number of vendors the City is obligated to pay, but also removing the initial verification for over one thousand rooms on a weekly basis.
 In addition, through this platform, participating service providers may be able to create a more uniform motel intake process with daily check-ins with motel clients to eliminate data gaps and inaccuracies.